jerickjoe111/launch-school/JS210/js_definitive_guide/08_functions.md

 ```js
 (function() { // chunkNamespace() function rewritten as an anonymous function expression

   // Chunk of code goes here

 }()); // End of the function literal and invoke it now.
 ```

 This technique of defining and invoking a function in a single expression is used frequently enough that it has become idiomatic and has been given the name _immediately invoked function expression_.
-Note the enclosing parentheses: with the parenthesis, the interpreter correctly recognizes this as a function definition expression.
+Note the necessary enclosing parentheses: with the parenthesis, the interpreter correctly recognizes this as a function definition expression.

 This use of function as namespaces becomes really useful when we define one or more functions inside the namespace function using variables within that namespace, but then pass them back out as the return value of the namespace function.
 Function like this are known as _closures_.

 ### Closures

 Like most programming languages, JavaScript uses _lexical scoping_.
-This means that functions are executed using the variable scope that is in effect _when they were **defined**_, not the variable scope in effect when they are invoked.
+This means that functions are executed using the variable scope that is in effect _when they were **defined**_, not the scope in effect when they are invoked.

 In order to implement lexical scoping, the internal state of a JavaScript function object must include, not only the code of the function but also a reference to the scope in which the function definition appears.
-This combination of a function object and a scope (a set of variable bindings) in which the function's variables are resolved is called a _closure_.
+This combination of a function object and a scope (a set of variable bindings, its context) in which the function's variables are resolved is called a _closure_.

 Technically, all JavaScript functions are closures, but because most functions are invoked from the same scope that they were defined in, it normally doesn't really matter that there is a closure involved.

 Closures become interesting when they are invoked from a different scope than the one they were defined in.
 This happens most commonly _when a nested function object is returned from the function within which it was defined_.
 There are a number of powerful programming techniques that involve this kind of nested function closures, and their use has become relatively common in JavaScript programming.

 The first step to understanding closures is to review the lexical scoping rules for nested functions: